ZacharyArgentin/data_science_bootcamp_notes/w1/d3/notes/APIs.md

 > - Loosely, an API is a programmer friendly version of a website.

+**Technical Definition:** An API is the part of the server that receives requests and sends responses.

 ---

 Using APIs helps you utilize third party solutions.